jonslack22/Portfolio1-HuddsHikes/READMEHudds.md

 3. I selected "Deploy from a branch" under the "Source" drop-down menu.
 4. Using two drop-down menus, I ensured my site was to be built from the 'main' branch and the '/ (root)' folder.
 5. My site was deployed to GitHub Pages after a few minutes, allowing me to share the live site to others.

+### Project Cloning

+It is my wish that this project is not cloned for personal use.

+However, I am open to the idea of collaborating to improve the site further, in the future.
+Should this be the case, please contact me at *jonathanslack89@ymail.com*

 ## Credits